-This may be due to multiple causes (metabolic, infectious, chromosomal, etc..)
-And arise at different times (before the baby is born, during birth or due to a serious illness in infancy).
+It can be due to multiple causes (metabolic, infectious, chromosomal, etc.) and originate at different times (before the baby is born, during delivery or due to a serious illness in childhood).

-Social and practical skills are affected, that is to say, the skills needed for daily living, work and play in the community: communication, social and interpersonal skills, self-care, domestic life, self-control, basic academic skills (reading, writing and basic math), work, leisure, health and safety.
-It is considered that a limitation exists in adaptive capacities if there is a deficit in at least two of these areas when compared with children of the same age and culture.
-Bearing in mind that intellectual disability manifests when a person with significant limitations interacts with their environment, how this manifests depends just as much on the person as it does on the barriers or obstacles presented by this environment.
+Social and practical skills are affected, i.e. daily living skills needed for living, working and playing in the community: communication, social and interpersonal skills, self-care, domestic life, self-control, basic academic skills (reading, writing and basic mathematics), work, leisure, health and safety.
+A limitation in adaptive skills is considered to exist if there is a deficit in at least two of these areas compared to children of the same age and culture.

-As this is more or less a facilitator, disability is expressed differently.
-Thus, an individual’s intellectual disability is not a fixed entity and impossible to change.
-And will be modified by biological growth and development of the individual and the availability and quality of support received, with constant and ongoing interaction between the subject and his or her environment.
+It should be noted that intellectual disability is expressed when a person with significant limitations interacts with the environment, depending both on the person him/herself and on the barriers or obstacles presented by the environment.
+Depending on whether the environment is more or less facilitating, the disability will be expressed differently.
+Thus, an individual’s intellectual disability is not a fixed entity that is impossible to change.
+It is modified by the individual’s biological growth and development and by the availability and quality of the support he/she receives, in a constant and permanent interaction between the individual and his/her environment.

 Within this category, special mention should be made of Down syndrome, the main cause of intellectual disability and the most common human genetic alteration.
 This genetic alteration causes them, in general, to learn more slowly than the rest of the population, and most have mild to moderate cognitive impairment.
 The most common deficits are: